 Take a look in any pet or animal shop and you’ll probably see some mice in cages, waiting to be sold.
 They can look pretty cute!
 However, you should be aware that mice carry disease, and they multiply at a surprisingly rapid rate!

-If you see one mouse in your house you need to contact your local pest control experts and have the issue dealt with.
-It’s highly likely that the one you saw is just the tip of the iceberg.
+If you see one mouse in your house, contact your local pest control experts to have your property inspected.
+Likely, the one you saw is just the tip of the iceberg.

 Diseases Carried By Mice